 for (IFeature pFeature = pFeatureCursor.NextFeature(); pFeature != null; pFeature = pFeatureCursor.NextFeature())

-string sPath = (string)pFeature.get_Value(iPathField);
+{string sPath = (string)pFeature.get_Value(iPathField);}

-sMosaicInput += ';' + sPath;
+if (sMosaicInput == null)sMosaicInput = sPath;elsesMosaicInput += ';' + sPath;

 }